-Indeed here we can globally find a choice of coordinates on $\O\oplus\O$ to express the elementary transformation as a matrix, and it acts in the standard way on $\Omega$:
+\begin{oss} When we refer to the isomorphism class of a connection, we will implicitly mean under the action of meromorphic gauge transformations. \end{oss}

-\end{es} \begin{oss} When we refer to the isomorphism class of a connection, we will implicitly mean under the action of meromorphic gauge transformations.
-Otherwise we will specify that we consider only holomorphic gauge equivalence. \end{oss} \textbf{Residual Spectral Data.} Let us end this section by introducing the residual spectral data of a linear meromorphic connection.
-They will play a central role in the construction of the moduli space and in the study of its geometry. \begin{defn} We call $A_1^{(a)}=\mathrm{Res}_{x=a}\Omega_U$ the \textit{residual matrix} of the connection $(\nabla,E,D)$ at $x=a$.
-Sometimes we denote it just as $\mathrm{Res}_{x=a}\nabla$. \end{defn} We are interested in studying the spectrum of the residual matrix.
-By Example \ref{gaugeloc} we see that it is in general not invariant for gauge transformations for poles of order higher than one. \begin{defn} We then refer to the \textit{residual spectral data} of a connection $(\nabla, E, D)$ as the data $\cup_{a\in |D|}\mathrm{spec}\big(\mathrm{Res}_{x=a}\widetilde\nabla\big):=\cup_{a\in |D|}\{\kappa_a^+, \kappa_a^-\}$, where $\widetilde\nabla$ is holomorphic gauge equivalent to $\nabla$ and it has diagonal principal part. \end{defn} We would like to have a formula to find the residual spectral data of a connection, at least for a pole of order 2.
-Let us consider the trace and the determinant of a connection matrix over a trivialising set centred in the singularity $a$ and let us call $\lambda, \mu\in \C((x-a))$.
-We have that
+\textbf{Residual Spectral Data.} Cauchy's residue theorem shows the role played by the residue of a meromorphic function in computing integrals along closed path.
+We are looking for a similar invariant for meromorphic connections and we introduce the \textit{residual spectral data}.
+They will play a central role in the construction of the moduli space and in the study of its geometry. \begin{defn} We call $A_1^{(a)}=\mathrm{Res}_{x=a}\Omega_U$ the \textit{residual matrix} of $\Omega_U$ at $x=a$.
+Note that it depends on the chosen trivialisation. \end{defn} We are interested in studying the spectrum of the residual matrix and, for now on, we will always suppose that it is diagonalisable.
+By Example \ref{gaugeloc} we see that it is in general not invariant under gauge transformations for poles of order higher than one.
+We therefore need a more precise algorithm to well define the residual spectral datum. \begin{defn} The \textit{residual spectral datum} of a connection $(E, D, \nabla)$ at a pole $x=a$ is computed as follows.
+Let $\Omega$ be any connection matrix for $(E, D, \nabla)$ in an open trivialising neighbourhood of $a$, and let $\Omega^{<0}$ be its principal part.
+Up to a meromorphic gauge transformation, we can diagonalize it.
+Let $D_1^{(a)}$ the new (diagonal) residual matrix and denote by $\{\kappa_a^+, \kappa_a^-\}$ its spectrum.
+It does not depend on the meromorphic gauge transformation we have chosen.
+We refer to the \textit{residual spectral data} of a connection $(E, D, \nabla)$ as the collection